RyanNgWH/terraform-provider-opnsense/docs/data-sources/firewall_nat_one_to_one.md

 - `categories` (List of String) The categories of the rule.
 - `description` (String) The description of the rule.
-- `destination_net` (String) The 1:1 mapping will only be used for connections to or from the specified destination.
+- `destination` (String) The 1:1 mapping will only be used for connections to or from the specified destination.
 - `destination_not` (Boolean) Whether the destination matching should be inverted.
 - `enabled` (Boolean) Whether the one-to-one nat entry is enabled.
 - `external` (String) The external subnet's starting address for the 1:1 mapping or network.
 This is the address or network the traffic will translate to/from.